 Supercar builder Lamborghini has joined forces with The Italian Sea Group to develop its first ever luxury superboat, the Lamborghini 63.

 Called the Tecnomar for Lamborghini 63, it is the first boat to wear the famous ’fighting bull’ logo.
-Hull No 1 was launched at the group’s Tecnomar yard in Marina di Carrara earlier this week.
+Hull No 1 was launched at the group’s Tecnomar yard in Marina di Carrara last month and delivered to its owner earlier this week.

 The styling takes its inspiration from the 220mph Lamborghini Siàn FKP 37, the limited edition hybrid supercar that combines a petrol V12 engine with an F1 super-capacitor to boost its power and range.